clojure/core.typed/README.md

 ## Clojure Implementation

 If possible, Typed Clojure should be a library.
+I *think* we have enough tools at our disposal to keep changes to clojure.core very minimal.
+Maybe we don't need to touch it.
+But that's me being naive and optimistic.

+With that assumption, I'll be targetting Clojure (JVM) initially.

+If it gets hairy with the Compiler, I will consider ClojureScript.

 ## Clojure Type Hints